 .29 Medication Management and Administration.

-A. All staff who administer medications to residents shall have completed the medication administration course that is taught by a registered nurse who is approved by the Maryland Board of Nursing.
+A. All unlicensed staff who will administer medications to residents shall have first completed the medication administration course that is taught by a registered nurse who is approved by the Maryland Board of Nursing to teach the certified medication technician course.

 B. The assisted living manager shall document completion of the medication technician training and certification as a medication technician by the Maryland Board of Nursing per COMAR 10.39.04 in the personnel file or other readily available record of each unlicensed staff member who administers medications.